madalatrivedh20/Contribution-program/trivedh/nextwordpredictor/readme.md

 from keras.layers import LSTM<br>
 from keras.layers import Embedding<br><br><br>

-dataset="""Hello this is my project on next word predictor.
-I am working as an intern in DevIncept.
-This project is developed based on RNN-LSTM
+dataset="""Hello this is my project on next word predictor\n I am working as an intern in DevIncept This project is developed based\n on RNN-LSTM I am a AI enthusiast and keen to work on many more projects\n
-.
-I am a AI enthusiast and keen to work on many more projects."""<br><br>
+"""<br><br>

 tokenizer=Tokenizer()<br>
 tokenizer.fit_on_texts([dataset])<br>